Discover what you are naturally good at

 3. What Works in Schools: Translating Research Into Action by Robert J. Marzano

 Teachers are typically big fans of data.
-In this book, Robert Marzano lists a plethora of the most well done research answering the question: what type of teaching method works?
-When you see the data and insights, which are based on 35 years of research, you can implement the most effective strategies into your own teaching career.
+In this book, Robert Marzano lists a plethora of the most well-done research answering the question: what type of teaching method works?
+When you see the data and insights, which are based on 35 years of research, you can implement the most effective strategies into your teaching career.
 Then, you can ensure students are meeting their goals and being productive.

 4. Cultivating Genius: An Equity Framework for Culturally and Historically Responsive Literacy by Gholdy Muhammad

 Cultivating Genius reveals the many methods today’s top teachers use to keep students’ backgrounds and emotions in mind when discussing sensitive topics.
 Students deserve to know the truth about slavery and discrimination but do some in an age-appropriate manner.
+Gholdy Muhammad shares insights on how to accomplish this.
+With these insights, students can learn to treat others with respect, be proud of their culture, and think critically about oppression in today’s world.

 5. Lead Like a Pirate: Make School Amazing for Your Students and Staff by Shelley Burgess and Beth Houf